Parking Rules and Regulations

 3.1.7 Proper Display of Permit

 a.
-The state-issued license plate must be unobstructed and clearly visible to the drive aisles in all parking lots.
+The vehicle license plate is the permit.
+The state-issued license plate must be unobstructed, clearly visible and readable by license plate recognition from the drive aisles in all parking lots.
 Backing in or pulling through a parking space is prohibited if the vehicle does not have a front state-issued license plate.
+Attempts to cover license plates or deceive Parking Enforcement vehicles will be considered a Plate Obstructed violation.

 3.1.8 Permit Replacement